 Rule 39 (d) of the Refugee Protection Division Rules (SOR/2012-256) allows for the filing of documents by fax:

 (d) … if the recipient has a fax number and the document is no more than 20 pages long, unless the recipient consents to receiving more than 20 pages.

 The RPD has confirmed to LAO that BOCs and other documents may be filed by fax, provided they are under the 20‑page limit.
-LAO expects panel members to take reasonable steps to avoid unnecessary public expense, including filing documents under 20 pages in length by fax with the Refugee Protection Division, unless there is a valid reason for not doing so.
+LAO expects service providers to take reasonable steps to avoid unnecessary public expense, including filing documents under 20 pages in length by fax with the Refugee Protection Division, unless there is a valid reason for not doing so.

-Refugee lawyers with questions about this direction should speak with their panel officer.
+Refugee lawyers with questions about this direction should speak with LAO.

 LAO seeks to ensure that limited resources are used to the maximum benefit of clients.